laurabrooks/asteroids/README.md

 ## Any bugs
 * score algorithm is not very robust
+* asteroid generation and management should be implemented in a more thoughtful way
 * bullets never get deleted, they just are marked inactive - works fine but not memory efficient